Scott-Borecki/rails-engine/README.md

 - Validating query params by leveraging ActiveModel::Validations
 - Using customized FactoryBot methods to significantly DRY up code in test files
+- Using RSpec's Shared Examples feature for frequently-used tests to DRY up code in test files
-- Documenting complicated methods following TomDoc for Ruby specifications
+- Documenting complicated methods in general accordance with TomDoc for Ruby specifications
-- Creating documentation for each API endpoint to assist user
+- Creating documentation for each API endpoint to assist user in production
 - Using GitHub Projects to track user stories and progress as well as creating new issues
 - Implementing RuboCop and RuboCop extensions for code styling and best practices
 - Completing all the Find and Find All endpoints for both Merchants and Items